Not Your Daddy’s Feed Mill

-Driven by the growing needs of its producer partners, Iowa’s NEW Cooperative created its feed division in the early ‘90s.
-As technology, regulations and automation shaped the feed manufacturing industry, Elwyn Bruhl, feed division manager and 39-year NEW Cooperative employee, has witnessed every stage of this evolution.
-Standing within the cooperative’s new state-of-the-art Lidderdale, IA, feed mill, Bruhl smiles and confidently reports: “This isn’t your daddy’s feed mill.”
+Driven by the growing needs of its producer partners, Iowa’s NEW Cooperative created its NEW Feeds, LCC, feed division in the early 90s.
+As technology, regulations and automation shaped the feed manufacturing industry, Elwyn Bruhl, feed division manager and 40-year NEW Cooperative employee, has witnessed every stage of this evolution.
+Standing within the cooperative’s new state-of-the-art Liddendale, IA, feed mill, Bruhl smiles and confidently reports: “This isn’t your daddy’s feed mill.”

-In the late 2000s, Iowa saw a major expansion of its hog population.
-According to the Iowa State University Extension’s Iowa Farm Outlook (July 2011), this trend continues as Iowa’s inventory of market hogs increased nearly 5% in 2011; the state’s total swine inventory is now approaching 19 million head.
+In the late 2000s, Iowa saw a major expansion of the hog population [stats from 97].
+According to the Iowa State University Extension’s Iowa Farm Outlook (July 2011), the trend continues as Iowa’s inventory of market hogs increased nearly 5% in 2011.
+The state’s total swine inventory is now approaching 19 million head.

-“Our customer base has shifted from traditional customers to commercial businesses,” Bruhl explains.
-“Large companies have fueled the growth of the livestock and feed industry by building economies of scale [in Iowa].”
+“Our customer base has shifted from the traditional to commercial businesses."
+Bruhl explains.
+"Large companies have fueled the growth of the livestock and feed industry by built economies of scale [in Iowa].”

-As the need for feed milling capacity grew, NEW Cooperative was prepared to capitalize on the boom with its feed mills in Bode, Palmer and Duncombe, IA, with the creation of NEW Feeds, LLC.
-In 1998, the co-op entered a joint venture with Land O’ Lakes, which now claims a minority ownership of the feed division’s assets.
+As the need for feed milling capacity grew, NEW Cooperative was prepared to capitalize on the boom with its feed mills in Bode, Palmer and Duncombe, IA.
+NEW Feeds, LLC, is the result of a joint venture with Land O’ Lakes, which claims a 25% stake in the ownership of its assets.

 New marketing opportunity

-NEW Cooperative, Inc., a member-owned, agriculture cooperative servicing 21 locations throughout the northwest region of Iowa, operates grain elevators in Glidden, Lidderdale and Lanesboro.
-The three sites handle 7 million bushels of corn, and 2 million bushels of beans, annually.
-Rail service left the area in the ‘70s, leaving trucking as the only method for transporting grain to a rail site or ethanol plant.
-The halfway point between the other grain facilities, Lidderdale, was the obvious location to build a new feed mill — but also a strategic decision driven by the desire to introduce an additional market for the co-op’s corn.
+NEW Cooperative's grain elevators in Glidden, Lidderdale and Lanesburrow handle 7 million bushels of corn, and 2 million bushels of beans, annually.
+Rail service left the area in the 70s, leaving trucking as the only way to transfer grain to a rail site or ethanol plant.
+The half way point between the other grain facilities, Lidderdale, was the obvious location to build a new feed mill — but also a strategic decision driven by the desire to introduce an additional market for the co-op’s corn.

-For the 750,000 tons of feed NEW Cooperative produces, it puts in 18 to 25 bushels of co-op’s corn into every ton — averaging out to 14 million bushels of corn annually and accounting for over 20% of its annual corn receipts.
+For the 750,000 tons of feed NEW Cooperative produces, it puts in 18 to 22 bushels of corn into every ton — averaging out to 14 million bushels of corn that accounts for 25% of its annual corn receipts.

-After eight months of research and planning on the co-op’s part, Younglove, LLC, began construction of the $5 million concrete slip-form feed mill in late 2009.
+After eight months of research and planning on the co-ops part, Younglove LLC began construction of the $6 million concrete [slip form?] feed mill began in late 2009.
 The mill became operational in mid-July 2010, starting small, operating 12 hours a day.